deployphp/deployer/docs/basics.md

 [deployer.org] deployer
 ```

 Deployer runs a task in parallel on each host.
 This is why the output is mixed.
-We can
-limit it to run only one host.
+We can limit it to run only on one host at a time.

 ```
 $ dep my_task -v all --limit 1